MY SITE

 Sahaj Sagar Trust has established a weekly charitable medical clinic at Carterpuri Village Gurgaon.
 This is run free of cost by the wives of retired air force officers in Gurgaon.
 Sagar Trust takes care of the ophthalmic needs of the immigrant and labour population attending this clinic.
 Eye Camps are held at Carterpuri village and those requiring treatment of surgery follow up with us at our eyecentre.
 The cost of treatment is borne by the Sahaj Sagar Trust.
 This project is underway since 2013.

-5. ONGC Project -looking after the sex workers and their families in the GB Road community
+5. ONGC Projects -looking after the sex workers and their families in the GB Road community (5 projects : 2016-2024)

 We had a one eyed young girl patient in our clinic who had come to us with symptoms of photophobia (aversion to light) in her only seeing eye.
 This is a common symptom in eye diseases.
 However, we could not find anything wrong with her eye.
 Her history led us to the clue.
 She had been rescued from a brothel some time ago and was being sheltered with an NGO.
 We realized that she had been in darkened rooms for so long that even normal light seemed too muchh for her eye.
 Her problem got ameliorated with a simple photochromatic glass.
 We thought there must be many other such patients and we thought of helping others like her.
 This prompted us to go and work in The GB Road area of Delhi where many women and girls are forced into trafficking against their will.
 We were able to do this when ONGC decided to support this idea.